TobKed/blog/content/posts/2020_11_30_november_links.md

 Within Apache Airflow I introduced asynchronous execution of Dataflow jobs.
 It allows starting a data processing pipeline without having to wait until it finishes.
-The status of the pipeline may be monitored by new sensors ([Add DataflowJobStatusSensor and support non-blocking execution of jobs](https://github.com/apache/airflow/pull/11726), [Dataflow sensors - job metrics](https://github.com/apache/airflow/pull/12039), [Add DataflowJobMessagesSensor and DataflowAutoscalingEventsSensor](https://github.com/apache/airflow/pull/12249)).
+The status of the pipeline may be monitored by new sensors ([DataflowJobStatusSensor](https://github.com/apache/airflow/pull/11726), [DataflowJobMetricsSensor](https://github.com/apache/airflow/pull/12039), [DataflowJobMessagesSensor and DataflowAutoscalingEventsSensor](https://github.com/apache/airflow/pull/12249)).

 ## Articles